troysalt/troysalt.github.io/cv.md

 # Presentations
 ---
+**Saltiel, Troy M.** (Apr 2020). *Tracking the hydrologic effects of road networks in the Fish Creek Watershed, Umpqua National Forest, Oregon: towards better management*.
+Poster to be presented at the 2020 American Association of Geographers Meeting in Denver, CO.

 **Saltiel, Troy M.**, Cannon, Zach, O’Neal, Michael A., Pizzuto, James E., Hanson, Brian (Apr 2019). *The effects of freeze-thaw processes on river bank erosion in the White Clay Creek watershed of Delaware and Pennsylvania*.
 Poster presented at the 2019 American Association of Geographers Meeting in Washington, D.C.